-To her college friends Lisa (Christie Burson) seems to always be getting singled out for not doing her studying by professor Harris (Ryan Scott Greene), truth is Professor Michael Harris and Lisa are having a secret relationship.
-It doesn't stay secret for long and when the dean is shown photographs of the two being intimate Michael is forced to quit and Lisa decides to quit too, running off with him and getting married despite her mum begging her not to throw her life away.
-But after moving away so that Michael can start a new job Lisa ends up meeting a woman who worked with him in Portland and discovers she is not the first student he has been involved with and is a dead ringer for a dead former girlfriend of his.
-Now having doubts Lisa begins to realise that her husband has a violent, controlling side which makes her realise that there is no escaping him.
+To her college friends Lisa (Christie Burson - Shadow of Fear) seems to always be getting singled out for not doing her studying by professor Michael Harris (Ryan Scott Greene - Second Chances), but the truth is Lisa and the professor are having a secret relationship.
+It doesn't stay secret for long and when photographs of the two of them being intimate start being passed around Michael is forced to quit and Lisa decides to quit too, running off with him and getting married despite her mum begging her not to throw her life away.
+But after moving away, so that Michael can start a new job, Lisa ends up meeting a woman who worked with Michael in Portland and learns that she is not the first student he has been involved with and that she is a dead ringer for one of Michael's previous girlfriend who died.
+With doubts creeping in Lisa begins to realise that her husband has a violent, controlling side and if she wanted to leave him he wouldn't let it happen.

-So we have an attractive student who hooks up with her teacher only then to discover he not only has secrets when it comes to his past but he also has an incredibly dark, controlling side.
-And with just that information you can write the rest of the movie; student digs in to his past, whilst getting in touch with her old friends then has to deal with his anger issues and then realises she will never be able to leave because her husband is a friggin' psycho.
+So in "Deadly Lessons" we have an attractive student who hooks up with her teacher only then to discover he not only has secrets when it comes to his past but he also has an incredibly dark, controlling side.
+And with just that information you can write the rest of the movie; student digs in to his past, whilst getting in touch with her old friends, then has to deal with his anger issues and then realises she will never be able to leave because her husband is controlling and violent.
 Sadly "Deadly Lessons" is that basic and whilst there are of course other characters and subplots they don't disguise the familiarity of the basic storyline.

-What this all boils down to is that "Deadly Lessons" is just a 2017 take on the old storyline of a controlling, psychotic husband made for a new generation of Lifetime movie fans who might have not seen the 2015 or 2013 movies which use similar storylines.
+What this all boils down to is that "Deadly Lessons" is just a 2017 take on the old storyline of a controlling, psychotic husband made for a new generation of Lifetime movie fans who might have not seen the 2015 or 2013 movies which use a similar storyline.